adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 Ultimately it doesn't matter too much and you can use your own experience to decide.
 For me, in a recent project it made sense for the logo to be a component of the header, and the navigation menu to be a module within the header.

-Regardless, *MaintainableCSS* doesn't force anything because it cannot understand *your* project requirements like you do.
-This point is addressed because sometimes we can get hung up on these things, but most of the time it is very clear what is what.

-And afterall, it's extremely is to switch HTML class names from the component convention to the module convention and vice versa.
+Ultimately, only you understand *your* project requirements and if you get this wrong, changing a component for a module or vice versa is a very easy thing to do.

 ## Creating a module

 Let's build a module together.
-We're going to build a simplified shopping basket which is made up of these components: a title and some products each of which contains a title and a remove button.
+We're going to build a simplified shopping basket which is made up of a title and some products each of which contain the product title and a remove button.
 Here is the HTML we might typically use:

 	<div class="basket">
 		<h2 class="basket-title">Basket</h2>